Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 Take your time here.
 It’s a good spot to cool off, picnic, or simply sit and absorb the silence of the high fells.

-5. Back to Coniston via the Miners’ Track
+5. WALK Back to Coniston via the Miners’ Track

 From Levers Water, the Miners’ Track leads downhill toward the Coppermines.
-The descent is straightforward and passes more ruins and spoil heaps, all of which tell the story of Coniston’s industrial past.
+The descent is straightforward and passes epic waterfalls and more ruins and spoil heaps, all of which tell the story of Coniston’s industrial past.

-6. Optional detour at the Coppermines for the Plunge Pool
+6. Optional WALK detour at the Coppermines for the Plunge Pool

 Walking through this landscape today, it’s easy to imagine the sounds of industry echoing off the rocks.
 Many of the ruins are now protected, and the area is part of the Lake District UNESCO World Heritage Site.

-• Best sunrise/sunset views: The summit of Coniston Old Man, or reflections at Levers Water.
+• Best sunrise/sunset views: From the summit of Coniston Old Man or reflections at Levers Water

 • Dramatic ridge shots: From the saddle between Old Man and Swirl How.